jurvantoledo/Laravel-project/Notes.md

   </form>
 @endcan

-With this you can only see the things you can delete for example
+With this you can only see the things you can delete

 ## Blade component